-Taxable persons must file VAT returns and pay VAT within ten days of the end of each taxable period.
-The usual taxable period is a calendar month, but if a taxable person's total turnover (for the last 12 months) is less than RSD 20 million, the taxable period is quarterly.
+The normal taxable period is the calendar month, but if a taxable person's total turnover (for the last 12 months) is less than RSD 50 million, the taxable period is quarterly.
+Taxable persons whose taxable period is a month must file VAT returns and pay the VAT due within 15 days of the end of the period.
+Those filing quarterly returns must do so and pay the VAT due within 20 days of the end of the period.

-Payment needs to be made within the same period as for submitting VAT return.